bimablue/timun-suri-web/README.md

-# KRYPTONITE :: An Automation Testing Framework for Sleekr
+# TIMUNSURI :: An Automation Testing Framework

 ### Requirement
 [Ruby](https://www.ruby-lang.org/en/) with version 2.3.0 or above.
 We recommend to use ruby version manager like [rvm](https://rvm.io/) to install the ruby.